How to Start a Business in a Week

 So what if someone asks for your business card at a networking event?

 Tell them you can email them your contact info.
 Ask for their email address.
 They may give you their card.
-Or just pull out your phone and add a new contact and have them type in their email.
+Or pull out your phone and add a new contact.
+Hand them the phone and have them type in their email.